traefik/mesh/docs/content/configuration.md

 ???
 Note "TrafficTarget Source & Destination"
     Please note that TrafficTarget is a namespaced resource.
 Therefore, the source and the destination namespace needs to be explicitly defined.
+    If you do not define a destination namespace, the TrafficTarget namespace will be used as the destination namespace.

 ```yaml
 ---